toji/toji.dev/webgpu-best-practices/webgl-performance-comparison.md

 ## Introduction

 If you are developing a WebGPU variant of an existing WebGL application it's natural to want to benchmark the two to determine either where performance needs to be improved or how much faster one is relative the other.
-There's several easy-to-miss differences between how WebGL and WebGPU behave, though, that can lead to an innacurate comparisons if not taken into account.
+There's several easy-to-miss differences between how WebGL and WebGPU behave, though, that can lead to an inaccurate comparisons if not taken into account.

 This doc covers some simple considerations to take into account when comparing WebGPU and WebGL pages to ensure that you're getting the most accurate, "apples-to-apples" picture of their performance.